 Match has a fairly well-established reputation in the dating industry.
-Not just because it’s been around forever — the dating site has connected singles in more relationships and marriages than any other dating site.
+Not just because it’s been around forever — the dating site has connected singles in more relationships and marriages than any other dating service.
 You really have to look hard to find negative reviews on this astoundingly effectively and incredibly easy dating behemoth.

 Let’s talk dollars and cents.
 It’d be great if online dating services offered every feature for free and didn’t need to turn a profit, but that’s not how successful businesses work.
 So dating sites often reserve premium functions for paid members who get a little extra bang for their buck.
 While eharmony, Match, and Zoosk are all free to join, they have different payment plans that set them apart from one another.

-Like most dating sites, eharmony offers a free membership that includes creating a profile, adding photos, and conducting searches.
+Like most dating sites, eharmony offers a free membership that includes creating a dating profile, adding photos, and conducting searches.
 It also offers Free Communication Weekends a few times a year to give free members a chance to send flirtatious messages.
 For the rest of the year, members have to pay to play (e.g., send messages).